-After medical diagnosis, Dr. Kester can assist patients and their partners to decide on their best treatment to acheive a fufilling sexual life.
+After medical diagnosis, our urologists can assist patients and their partners to decide on their best treatment to achieve a fulfilling sexual life.

 Regarding sexual health, women may become frustrated experiencing painful intercourse, which occurs more often as they age.
 The most common cause is vaginal dryness, but others may occur.

-Treatments include medication, sucha as hormonal replacement, and the evaluation and treatment for any infectious disease process.
+Treatments include medication, such as hormonal replacement, and the evaluation and treatment for any infectious disease process.
 Biofeedback treatments can assist in cases of vaginismus, to relax muscle spasms.
 Newer options include laser.

 In terms of sexual health, men become frustrated most commonly with erectile dysfunction (ED), premature ejaculation (PE), or both.
 ED affects 30 million American men.
 Most are caused by medical conditions such as vascular disease, hypertension, and diabetes; or are related to side effects of medications and certain surgical procedures.

-Treatment options include medications, hormone replacement therapy, penile injection therapy, or vacuum constriction device.
-In some cases, an inflatable penile prosthesis may be the best choice to correct the problem, and allow for a rigid erection.
+Treatment options include medications, hormone replacement therapy, penile injection therapy, vacuum constriction device, or penile prosthesis.